BongSangKim/deprecated/Assignments/assignment1.md

 When implementing the above functions, you cannot use any C/C++ library functions (one exception is `sprintf()`).

-**Note** a couple of more functions may be added to assignment1.

-## Scores

-1. Correct implementation of 7 functions: 70 pts.
-(10 pts each)
-2. Coding style: 30 pts.
-  - Proper use of pointers and/or arrays
-  - Readability of codes
-  - Simple and clean code without redundancy
-  - Adequate comments (SHOULD BE IN ENGLISH)

-  **_Subject to change_**

 ## Due

 This assignment is due by 11:59 pm on 10/16 (Monday).
 The penalty due to the late submission is as follows.